MaruthiV/tutor-gpt/README.md

 and _updates its own prompts_ to best serve you.

-We leaned into theory of mind experiments and it is now more than just a literacy tutor, it’s an expansive learning companion.
+We leaned into theory of mind experiments and it is now more than just a literacy tutor, it's an expansive learning companion.
 Read more about how it works [here](https://blog.plasticlabs.ai/blog/Theory-of-Mind-Is-All-You-Need).

 Tutor-GPT is powered by [Honcho](https://honcho.dev) to build robust user